core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 A DoC server can also be discovered using Service Binding (SVCB) Resource Records (RR) {{-svcb}} {{-svcb-dns}} or Discovery of Network-designated Resolvers (DNR)
 Service Parameters {{-dnr}}.
 {{-coap-tcp}} defines the Application-Layer Protocol Negotiation (ALPN) ID for CoAP over TLS servers and {{-coap-dtls-alpn}} defines the ALPN ID for CoAP over DTLS servers.
-Because the ALPN extension is only defined for (D)TLS, these mechanisms cannot be used for DoC servers which use only OSCORE {{-oscore}} and Ephemeral Diffie-Hellman Over COSE (EDHOC) {{-edhoc}} (with COSE abbreviating "Concise Binary Object Notation (CBOR) Object Signing and Encryption" {{?RFC9052}}) for security.
+DoC servers that use only OSCORE {{-oscore}} and Ephemeral Diffie-Hellman Over COSE (EDHOC) {{-edhoc}} (with COSE abbreviating "Concise Binary Object Notation (CBOR) Object Signing and Encryption" {{?RFC9052}}) to support security cannot be discovered using these SVCB RR or DNR mechanisms.
-Specifying an alternate discovery mechanism is out of scope of this specification.
+Specifying an alternate discovery mechanism is out of scope of this document.
-{{-core-dnr}} provides  further exploration of the challenges here.

 This document is not an SVCB mapping document for the CoAP schemes as defined in {{Section 2.4.3 of -svcb}}.